jina/refactoring/exercise/README.md

 Figure out what you can nest inside the parent `%MODULE`—or under each individual button class.
 For clickable elements, `:hover` and `:active` states should be pretty obvious.
 Anything else?

+For some modules, you may need to _remove_ nesting—if you're editing Sass, perhaps things are nested in so far you want to refactor that **out**.

 Use the &#38; parent selector to nest, and don't forget you can do it three ways, depending on a) what output you want and b) what makes for the most understandable code:

     /* Output is: .feedback .test */